ryancburke/DNN_survival/README.md

-# DNN_survival
-Comparing DeepHit and DeepSurv models on the SUPPORT dataset
+# Comparing DeepHit and DeepSurv models on the SUPPORT dataset